firstslovenia/website/projects/intro.md

 sidebar_position: 1
 ---

-# FIRST Slovenia Projects
+# *FIRST* Slovenia Projects
-Over the years our teams have worked on many projects.
-Here are some of them:
+Over the years our teams been have working on many projects.
+Here are the ones they've made public so far:

 <div align="center">